cbuckowitz/mars2020-parachute-message/README.md

 # NASA Mars 2020 Perseverance Rover Parachute Riddle

 [NASA's Mars 2020 Perseverance rover](https://mars.nasa.gov/mars2020/) used a parachute during landing on mars.
 That parachute featured an intricate design, which I did not pay any attention to, when I first watched the [video of the descent and touchdown](https://www.youtube.com/watch?v=4czjS9h4Fpg).
-Some time later, during some press conference, NASA gave a hint, there would be a secret message on the parachute.
+Some time later, during some press conference, NASA gave a hint, there would be a hidden message on the parachute.
 Picked this up in some news article about the parachute code and how it was solved within hours.
-So that did pick my interest and looking at the [NASA coverage](https://mars.nasa.gov/news/8870/nasas-mars-perseverance-rover-provides-front-row-seat-to-landing-first-audio-recording-of-red-planet/), armed with the spoilers from the news, I started my attempt at decoding that unresistable secret.
+So that did pick my interest and looking at the [NASA coverage](https://mars.nasa.gov/news/8870/nasas-mars-perseverance-rover-provides-front-row-seat-to-landing-first-audio-recording-of-red-planet/), armed with the spoilers from the news, I started my attempt at decoding that unresistable riddle.

 ## What does the parachute look like anyway